linjoey/cyto-chromosome-vis/README.md

 <cytochromosome segment="X" width="1000" show-axis="true" use-relative="true" resolution="400"></cytochromosome>
 ```

-3. If you require interacting with the chromosome instance from a controller, inject service `cytochromosome` and instantiate manually:
+3. If you require interacting with the chromosome instance from a controller, inject the service `cytochromosome` and instantiate manually:

 ```html
 <div id="chr3"></div>